Egg Float Test Science Experiment | Sink And Float Buoyancy Activity For Kids

 3. Carefully take the egg out.

-4. Add 1 teaspoon of salt to the water and stir until it is completely dissolved.
+4. Add 1 teaspoon of salt to the water and stir until completely dissolved.

 5. Place the egg back into the water.
 Observe what happens.
 Is it floating?
 Did it change at all?